dotnet/docs/docs/standard/microservices-architecture/net-core-net-framework-containers/net-framework-container-scenarios.md

 However, even with that exceptional progression since .NET Standard 2.0 and .NET Core 2.0, there might be cases where certain NuGet packages need Windows to run and might not support .NET Core.
 If those packages are critical for your application, then you will need to use .NET Framework on Windows Containers.

-## Using.NET technologies not available for .NET Core
+## Using .NET technologies not available for .NET Core

 Some .NET Framework technologies are not available in the current version of .NET Core (version 2.0 as of this writing).
 Some of them will be available in later .NET Core releases (.NET Core 2.x), but others do not apply to the new application patterns targeted by .NET Core and might never be available.